Skip to content ↓

 Croeso Pawb!

-Mr Sheehan & Mrs McGivern 😊
+Mr Sheehan 😊

 This year we will be continuing to develop the four purposes of the new curriculum for Wales: